About us

 • After the first year, the pollution certificate must be renewed every 6 months.

-How can you renew a PUC Certificate online?
+How to renew a PUC certificate online?

 Unfortunately, no, you cannot complete a PUC certificate renewal entirely online.
 Since the physical vehicle emission test must be conducted on your actual vehicle, you will always need to visit an authorised PUC centre in person.